MehryarS/blobber/README.md

 #####TIPS:
 1. Each video should have an unique id.
-2. You can use all video attribute.
+2. You can use all video attributes.

 **Step 2:** Fire the plugin